Floating shelves are an ingenious way to add storage without taking up floor space.

 In a Narrow Corner

-Adding triangle-shaped shelves in the corner can be an excellent way to organize in the kitchen.
+Adding triangle-shaped shelves in the corner can be an excellent way to organize the kitchen.
 Use them to keep your banana hook or fruit bowl off the counter.

 Again, a good shelf set can save the day.